TITLE 83: PUBLIC UTILITIES

 "Standard distributed generation interconnection agreement" means a standard interconnection agreement applicable to interconnection requests for distributed generation facilities. (see Appendices A and D).

-"UL Standard 1741" means the standard titled "Inverters Converters, and Controllers for Use in Independent Power Systems," November 7, 2005 edition, Underwriters Laboratories Inc., 333 Pfingsten Road, Northbrook IL 60062-2096.
+"UL Standard 1741" means the standard titled "Inverters, Converters, Controllers and Interconnection System Equipment for Use With Distributed Energy Resources (January 28, 2010), Underwriters Laboratories Inc., 333 Pfingsten Road, Northbrook IL 60062-2096.
 This incorporation does not include any later amendments or editions.

 "Witness test" means a verification either by an on-site observation or review of documents that the interconnection installation evaluation required by IEEE Standard 1547 Section 5.3 and the commissioning test required by IEEE Standard 1547 Section 5.4 have been performed.
 For interconnection equipment that has not been lab-certified, the witness test shall also include verification of the on-site design tests as required by IEEE Standard 1547 Section 5.1 and verification of production tests required by IEEE Standard 1547 Section 5.2.
 All verified tests are to be performed in accordance with the test procedures specified by IEEE Standard 1547.1.